Stocks trade in green as week draws to close

 Business

-KARACHI (Dunya News) – The Pakistan Stock Exchange (PSX) continued to witness bullish trend on the last day of trade.
+KARACHI (Dunya News) – The Pakistan Stock Exchange (PSX) witnessed bullish trend on Friday - the last day of weekly trade - after ebb and flow in the preceding days.